Anthony di Bonaventura: Career

 Enthusiastic acclaim by critics and audiences came early in his career.
 After his Washington debut, Paul Hume of The Washington Post wrote: "He can stand with the great players of Mozart's keyboard music."
 His brilliant performances in an early European tour led to his selection by the great conductor Otto Klemperer to perform the complete Beethoven Concerti at the London Beethoven Festival.

 Di Bonaventura gave performances in 28 countries, including appearances with the London Philharmonic, Vienna Symphony, New York Philharmonic, Boston Symphony Orchestra, Philadelphia Orchestra, Chicago Symphony, Royal Philharmonic, Pittsburgh Symphony, San Francisco Symphony, and the Vienna Symphony.
 He has given solo recitals at Lincoln Center, Kennedy Center, Carnegie Hall, Sydney Opera House, Concertgebouw, and Musikverein, as well as performances at festivals of Spoleto, Ann Arbor, Saratoga, Bergen, Lucca, Zagreb, and Donaueschingen.
 World premieres of specially written works by Berio, Kelemen, Persichetti, and Ginastera.
 Recordings for Columbia, RCA Connoisseur Society, and Sine Qua Non.

 Many distinguished composers such as György Ligeti, Luciano Berio, Alberto Ginastera, Milko Kelemen and Vincent Persichetti wrote works especially for him.
 He premiered Ligeti's Piano Concerto (1986), Ginastera's Piano Sonata No. 2 (1992), Berio's Points on the Curve to Find (1975), Persichetti's Piano Concerto (1968), and other works.
 Anthony served as the Director of the Summer Piano Institute, Colby College and later West Chester University.

 In 1991, he performed the Netherlands premiere of Witold Lutosławski's Piano Concerto with the composer conducting, followed by performances also conducted by Lutoslawski with the Boston Symphony, Polish National Radio Symphony and San Francisco Symphony in 1993, on the occasion of the composer's 80th birthday.

 Legacy

 He made a number of recordings.
 His recording of Claude Debussy's Études has been described by The Boston Globe as "one of the wonders of the world".
 Other recordings include 14 of Scarlatti's Keyboard Sonatas, and Rachmaninoff's Preludes.
 Op.
 32.

-Among his notable pupils were Fabio Parrini, Horia Mihail, Aidas Puodziukas and his protégé Konstantinos Papadakis.
-Claude Labelle, Russell Hirshfield, Maurícy Martin, Claudia Knafo, Victor Cayres, Ellie Perrone.
+Among his notable pupils were Horia Mihail, Aidas Puodziukas and his protégé Konstantinos Papadakis.